How to deploy CodeTwo signature software in a hybrid environment

 Hybrid environments with mailboxes located both in the cloud and on-premises

-• If you cannot use Centralized Mail Flow in your environment (e.g. because you need to ensure your messages are delivered using a smart host), you can either:
+- If you cannot use Centralized Mail Flow in your environment (e.g., because you need to ensure your messages are delivered using a smart host), you can either:

 How to use CodeTwo Email Signatures 365 to handle the entire hybrid environment

-The principle underlying this idea of configuration is that both migrated users (with mailboxes in your Microsoft 365 tenant) and non-migrated ones (with mailboxes on the on-premises part of your environment) get cloud (server-side) signatures from CodeTwo.
+The principle underlying this idea of configuration is that both migrated users (with mailboxes in your Microsoft 365 tenant) and non-migrated ones (with mailboxes in the on-premises part of your environment) get cloud (server-side) signatures from CodeTwo.

 From the administering viewpoint, the main advantage of such a setup is that you don’t need to buy and use two separate products.
 This way, the configuration is simpler and if you plan to move to the cloud, CodeTwo Email Signatures 365 will require only a minimum reconfiguration.